Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Experiments

+We adopt a comprehensive collection of benchmark datasets for model evaluation.
+Each task has its pre-training, \textit{in-domain} evaluation, and \textit{cross-domain} evaluation datasets\footnote{In-domain evaluation datasets share the same data source and properties (\eg the label space, the link type) with pre-training data; cross-domain evaluation datasets are otherwise and evaluate model generalizability.}, which will be briefly introduced below. \autoref{tab:dataset} summarizes our usage of these datasets with more details in Appendix \ref{sec:app_data}.

+\textbf{Classification.} We consider the MAPLE benchmark \cite{zhang2023effect}, which consists of 23 fine-grained multi-label paper classification datasets across 19 scientific fields.
+Each paper in MAPLE is tagged with its relevant MAG fields-of-study \cite{shen2018web} and MeSH terms \cite{coletti2001medical}.
+Among the 23 datasets, CS-Journal, Biology-MeSH, and Medicine-MeSH are selected for pre-training; CS-Conference and Chemistry-MeSH are used for in-domain evaluation; Geography and Psychology, whose candidate label spaces are not seen during pre-training, are utilized for cross-domain evaluation.
+Besides, we use the MAG and MeSH datasets in the SciDocs benchmark \cite{cohan2020specter} as in-domain evaluation datasets for coarse-grained paper classification.

-\textbf{Link Prediction.} For \textbf{pre-training}, we utilize the 819,836 citation prediction triplets released in \citet{cohan2020specter}.
-In each triplet $(p_Q, p_{C+}, p_{C-})$, $p_Q$ cites $p_{C+}$ and $p_Q$ does not cite $p_{C-}$.
-With a probability of about 40\%, $p_{C-}$ is a hard negative.
-For \textbf{in-domain evaluation}, we consider the SciDocs benchmark \cite{cohan2020specter}, which evaluates the prediction of four link types -- co-view (if the query paper and the candidate paper are co-viewed frequently in the same session by users), co-read (if the PDFs of the two papers are frequently co-clicked from the paper description pages by users), cite (if the query paper cites the candidate paper), and co-cite (if the query paper and the candidate paper are frequently co-cited by other papers).
-For \textbf{cross-domain evaluation}, we use the paper recommendation dataset\footnote{\url{https://github.com/akanakia/microsoft-academic-paper-recommender-user-study}} collected by \citet{kanakia2019scalable} through an online survey, where the participants are authors of query papers, and they need to judge the relevance between the query paper and some candidate papers on a scale of 1 to 5.
+\textbf{Link Prediction.} For pre-training, we leverage more than 819K citation prediction triplets released in \citet{cohan2020specter}, which were used to pre-train SPECTER \cite{cohan2020specter}.
+For in-domain evaluation, we make use of the SciDocs benchmark \cite{cohan2020specter}, which evaluates the prediction of four link types: Co-view, Co-read, Cite, and Co-cite.
+For cross-domain evaluation, we use (1) the PMC-Patients dataset \cite{zhao2022pmc} where each query is a patient summary and the task is to find its linked research articles and patient summaries, and (2) the Recommendation dataset \cite{kanakia2019scalable} collected via an online survey, where the participants are authors of query papers, and they need to judge the relevance between the query paper and some candidate papers on a scale of 1 to 5.